 Q I am a Visiting International Student.
 Can I apply to the MS AAE Traditional Option?

-A Yes, you can apply at the end of your first year for the Fall start.
-Up to 15 credits can be counted toward your MS AAE Traditional Option program.
-Applications are taken for Fall only.
+A Yes, you can apply at the end of your first year for the Fall start for MS Ag and Applied Economics program or the MS AAE Professional Option.
+Up to 15 credits can be counted toward either program.
+Applications are taken for Fall only for MS AAE and Summer or Fall for MS AAE Professional Option.

 Q I’m not yet certain if I want a Ph.D.
-If I apply to the MS AAE Traditional Option program, can I later apply to go on for a Ph.D.?
+If I apply to the MS Agricultural and Applied Economics program, can I later apply to go on for a Ph.D.?

 Questions about Academics